-The Sightlines Team includes DVSM’s General Manager, the Sightlines Participation and Engagement Advisor, Sightlines Client Pathways Lead and team of Sightlines Associates who lead and/or advise on projects that relate to practice priorities and community needs.
+The Sightlines Team includes DVSM’s General Manager, the Sightlines Participation and Engagement Advisor and team of Sightlines Associates who lead and/or support projects that relate to practice priorities and community needs.

 Basim has broad, diverse and multidisciplinary experience with formal training and education taking him from Management, Science, History and Philosophy of Science to Bioethics, Medicine, International Public Health and Health Policy.
 He is currently pursuing the final stages of his Doctorate of Philosophy (PhD) in Medicine at the University of Sydney, working as an embedded researcher with a specialist multidisciplinary non-governmental health organisation providing services to children with developmental delay in rural and remote Australia.
 Basim has also been directly involved in inventing a new device with a full international patent acquired accompanied with numerous awards and grants as part of applied medical research with the University of Sydney and in collaboration with a number of partner organisations and consultancies.